dotnet/extensions/docs/list-of-diagnostics.md

 You may use experimental APIs in your application, but we advise against using these APIs in production scenarios as they may not be fully tested nor fully reliable.
-Additionally, we strongly recommend that library authors do not publish versions of their libraries that depend on experimental APIS as this will quite possibly lead to future breaking changes and diamond problems.
+Additionally, we strongly recommend that library authors do not publish versions of their libraries that depend on experimental APIs as this will quite possibly lead to future breaking changes and diamond problems.

 If you use experimental APIs, you will get one of the diagnostic shown below.
 The diagnostic is there to let you know you're using such an API so that you can avoid accidentally depending on experimental features.
 You may suppress these diagnostics